johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 * "Dataset Construction - Setup.do"

-This Do-File creates the filepaths necessary to run the dataset contruction process.
+This Do-File creates the filepaths necessary to run the dataset construction process.
 After running this, you will need to place the required downloaded data in the correct folders.

 * "Dataset Construction - Master.do"